AI in EHRs: Using AI To Improve Electronic Health Records

 During emergencies, the EHRs act as life-saviors by providing the complete medical history of the patient because they are stored electronically and enable healthcare providers to access patient data from any location.
 They improve and enhance communication, not just amongst the physicians, but also between physicians and patients.
 Enhanced communication always leads to improved care.
 Despite the very common challenges like physician burnout, costs involved, and lack of interoperability between disparate systems, EHRs have the potential to provide great value to the healthcare system.

-If you’re an EHR vendor and want to enhance your EHR software’s capabilities with AI and other data technologies then Qualetics, our on-demand platform, can help you do it without the barriers of time, investments and resources.
+If you’re an EHR vendor and want to enhance your EHR software’s capabilities with AI and other data technologies then Qualetics, our AI platform, can help you do it without the barriers of time, investments, and resources.
 Know more about Qualetics by booking a Free Demo here.